-LUNCH PROGRAM
+BREAKFAST & LUNCH PROGRAM

-The Academy of St. Benedict offers a breakfast and a lunch program, in which all students are expected to participate.
+The Academy of St. Benedict offers a breakfast 7:15-7:40 AM and a lunch program, in which all students are expected to participate.
 Exceptions are made only for documented medical reasons, as written and signed by a doctor.
 This program is governed by Federal guidelines and overseen by the administrator.
+Water, 100% juice or milk are the only allowed beverages at lunch.
+Only water is allowed in the classrooms.